 Companies recently added to the portfolio include house builder Persimmon and home furnishings retailer Dunelm, both based in the UK, and the global mining company Glencore.

-The opinions expressed are those of Standard Life Investments as of May 2017 and are subject to change at any time due to changes in market or economic conditions.
+The opinions expressed are those of © Standard Life Aberdeen as of July 2017 and are subject to change at any time due to changes in market or economic conditions.

 This material is for informational purposes only.
 This should not be relied upon as a forecast, research or investment advice.

-The value of an investment can fall as well as rise and is not guaranteed – an investor may get back less than he/she put in.
+The value of an investment and any income from it can fall as well as rise and is not guaranteed.
+An investor may get back less than they put in.
 Past performance is not a guide to future performance.

-This article is issued and approved by Standard Life Investments Limited.
-Standard Life Investments Limited is registered in Scotland (SC123321) at 1 George Street, Edinburgh EH2 2LL.
-Standard Life Investments Limited is authorised and regulated by the Financial Conduct Authority.
+Issued and approved by © Standard Life Aberdeen.© Standard Life Aberdeen is registered in Scotland (SC123321) at 1 George Street, Edinburgh EH2 2LL. © Standard Life Aberdeen is authorised and regulated by the Financial Conduct Authority.

-© 2017 Standard Life, images reproduced under licence.
+© Standard Life Aberdeen, images reproduced under licence.